enrike/mirra/readme.txt

 Mirra
-2D OpenGL graphics Python framework by www.ixi-software.net version alpha 0.3.5 - May 08.
+2D OpenGL graphics Python framework by www.ixi-software.net version alpha 0.4b - Sept 2016.

 *** NOTICE ***
-We are NOT further developing Mirra any longer.
-But we do ocassionally fix small bugs because we are still using it in some of our projects.
+This library is not under active development.
+We update it every now and then to fulfill our needs.

 Description:

 Mirra is a 2D OpenGL graphics library based on Python.
 Mirra allows for the creation of 2D interfaces, games or applications.
 It defines a set of classes to render primitive shapes (Text, Pixel, Line, Circle, Rect, Bitmap, BitmapPolygon), it manages rendering and user input (mouse and keyboard).
 Mirra focuses on interaction and implements an event managing system and classes that capture mouse events (in a way like Macromedia Director or Flash do).

-Mirra can send and receive OpenSoundControl messages via the OSC module.
-It allows to easily create exe and apps out of your scripts and also offers some basic sound features.
+Mirra can send and receive OpenSoundControl messages via the OSC module (altought this scripts are based on a pretty old implementation of OPSC for Python)

-Mirra can be run with the following window systems : wxPython, Pygame-SDL (by default).
-Using either Pygame or WxPython gives you access to various different features from those libraries such as import menus, drag&drop, basic sound features, etc...
-Check their websites for more info about what can be done with them --> www.pygame.org | www.wxpython.org

-Mirra has been also thought to be used to teach basics of programming to students by manipulating graphics.
+Mirra uses PyOPenGL and PyQT

 License :

 This library is free software; you can redistribute it and/or modify it under the terms of the Lesser GNU, Lesser General Public License as published by the Free Software Foundation.